Close

 • Over 50 pounds: up to 6 mg

-• Keep it consistent: Give melatonin at the same time each day.
+• Stay consistent: Give melatonin at the same time each day.

-Some dogs respond within a few hours, while others may take a few days of consistent use before you notice a difference.
+Some dogs respond within a few hours, while others may take a few days of consistent use before you notice improvements.

 Many dogs appear calmer and less anxious during stressful moments.
 Improved sleep, especially in older dogs, is another common benefit.

-Temporary drowsiness, minor stomach upset, or slight unsteadiness can occur in some dogs.
-These effects are usually brief, but contact your veterinarian if you have any concerns.
+Temporary drowsiness, slight stomach upset, or mild unsteadiness may occur in some dogs.
+These effects are usually short-lived.
+Contact your veterinarian if you have concerns.

-As you monitor your dog’s response, your veterinarian may recommend adjusting the timing or dosage to better fit your dog’s needs.
+Your veterinarian may recommend adjusting the timing or amount based on your dog’s response.

 Is melatonin safe for different dog breeds?